zestia/ember-auto-focus/README.md

 Sometimes it's useful to know whether the element that received focus, did so via a user interacting with it, or by _your code_.

-This addon sets a temporary data attribute on the element being focused. `element.dataset.programmatically-focused` which will be true if focused by this addon, and false if focused by the user using your app.
+This addon sets a temporary data attribute on the element being focused. `element.dataset.programmaticallyFocused` which will be true if focused by this addon, and false if focused by the user using your app.